mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 This project is licensed under GNU License.
 See [LICENSE](LICENSE) for details.

 We hope this tool simplifies your VPN setup and enhances your NordVPN experience.
-Choose the version that suits your needs and reach out if you need assistance!If you appreciate our work, please give us a star on GitHub to show your support!
+Choose the version that suits your needs and reach out if you need assistance!
+If you appreciate our work, please give us a star on GitHub to show your support!